Settings

 - Encrypted Storage: All values are encrypted and never exposed in plain text.

-- Name-based Access: Secrets are referenced by name only.
+- Name-based Access: Secrets are referenced by name only in processes and integrations.

 - Supported Use Cases: